GorgonMeducer/Pico_Template/README.md

 # Known issue
 - Debugger support is only available for J-Link.

 - Not all peripheral modules are added to the compilation.
 But I guess it is just a piece of cake for you : P

 - ***Please use the elf2uf2 tool in this template*** to convert the generated axf into uf2.

 - Might need more documents...

+- for Debug-In-SRAM feature, the correct sequence should be:

+  - Load image to SRAM

+  - configure the watchdog scratch registers with following content

+    // - Scratch 4:  0xb007c0d3

+    // - Scratch 5:  Entry point ^ -0xb007c0d3

+    // - Scratch 6:  Stack pointer

+    // - Scratch 7:  Entry point

+  - Issue a reset